The best team of dog walkers and cat sitters in Brooklyn.

 Ben Wagner, walker

-Born and raised in Pittsburgh, Pennsylvania, Ben grew up in a house with various animals including dogs, cats, birds, and reptiles.
+Born and raised in Pittsburgh, PA, Ben grew up in a house with various animals including dogs, cats, birds and reptiles.

-He first moved to New York in 2008 to attend The Collective School of Music, focusing on performance.
-After moving back to Pittsburgh to drum for various bands and acts, he recently brought his talents back to New York.
+He first moved to NY to attend The Collective School of Music, focusing on performance.
+After moving back to Pittsburgh to drum for various bands, he brought his talents back to NYC.

-Currently living In Bed-Stuy, Ben has been hard at work writing and recording music for his solo project.
-In his free time, he enjoys camping, hiking, reading and watching too much hockey.
+Currently living in Bed-Stuy, Ben has been hard at work writing and recording music for his solo project.